Pram Pegs 2 Pk

 Learn moreTips & Tricks for Travelling with a Baby or Toddler

 Travelling with Kids: Your Fun, Fuss-Free Guide Heading off on a family adventure?
 Travelling with little ones can be full of magical memories – but let’s be honest, the planning and packing can feel a bit overwhelming.
-We’ve put together some handy tips and a comprehensive checklist to help make your trip smoother (and a lot more fun!). 🏖️☀️ Before You Go: Planning Ahead Research your destination: Does your accommodation provide a cot, high chair, or other baby-friendly gear?
+We’ve put together some handy tips and a comprehensive checklist to help make your trip smoother (and a lot more fun!).
+Before You Go: Planning Ahead Research your destination: Does your accommodation provide a cot, high chair, or other baby-friendly gear?
 Think about how you’ll get around too – will you need car seats or airport transfers?
 Book smart: When booking flights, don’t forget the extras.
 Request a bassinet if needed, look for seats with extra legroom, and pre-order kids’ meals.
 Check your airline’s baggage policy and what baby gear you can bring.
 Get your documents sorted: Make sure everyone’s passports are up to date (including baby’s – with at least 6 months’ validity).
 Don’t forget visas and any required immunisation records.
 Getting There: In-Flight Tips Arrive early: Give yourself extra time to get through the airport stress-free.
 Take advantage of priority boarding – it gives you a few bonus minutes to settle in before the crowd.
 Ears and altitude: Offer a bottle or breastfeed during takeoff and landing to ease pressure on their ears.
 A pacifier or sippy cup can also help.
 Keep boredom at bay: New toys or books they haven’t seen before can work wonders – try magnetic books, sticker books, or even a stack of post-it notes for endless sticking fun.
 Load up your device with baby-friendly apps or videos for those moments a toy just won't do.
 Snacks, snacks, snacks: Pack food you know they love – and plenty of it!
 Snacks can be both fuel and entertainment.
 Once You Arrive: Making the Most of the Holiday Stick (loosely) to routine: Keeping to familiar nap and mealtimes can help your little one adjust.
 But travel rarely goes perfectly to plan, so go with the flow where you can.
 Baby-proof your space: Once you get to your accommodation, do a quick scan of the room.
 Move anything hazardous out of reach so you can relax and enjoy your time away.
 Stay cool and sun-safe: Keep fluids up and protect sensitive skin with sunscreen, sunhats, and breezy clothing – especially in tropical destinations.
 Your Ultimate Packing Checklist (with links to products we love!)
-Important Documents: Passports and visas Luggage ID tags (don’t forget to label strollers and baby gear too) Travel insurance Carry-On Essentials: Nappies and wipes (pack more than you think you’ll need) Disposable change mats - super handy for when you're on the go Spare clothes for baby and you Swaddle or blanket Pacifier and a favourite cuddly toy Snacks and meals Bottles and formula (if needed) Baby-safe hand sanitiser - we love this one from Paume Toys and books Tablet with headphones Baby carrier for hands-free travel For older toddlers, consider the Jetkids Bedbox by Stokke – a ride-on suitcase that converts into an inflight bed!
+Important Documents: Passports and visas Luggage ID tags (don’t forget to label strollers and baby gear too) Travel insurance Carry-On Essentials: Nappies and wipes (pack more than you think you’ll need) Disposable change mats - super handy for when you're on the go Spare clothes for baby and you Swaddle or blanket Pacifier and a favourite cuddly toy Snacks and meals Bottles and formula (if needed) Baby-safe hand sanitiser - we love this one from Paume Toys and books Tablet with headphones Baby carrier for hands-free travel.
+Or a sling carrier for bigger kids For older toddlers, consider the Jetkids Bedbox by Stokke – a ride-on suitcase that converts into an inflight bed!
 Baby Gear & Equipment: A compact travel stroller (like the YOYO) that fits in overhead lockers is a game-changer Travel cot if your accommodation doesn’t provide one – bonus as it doubles as a play space!
 For bigger kids, the Stokke Cloud Sleeper inflatable bed is a great option White noise machine - we love the Yogasleep Hushh Stroller fan for warm climates Insect nets for cot and pram Car seat – different countries have different rules, so it's very important to research ahead.
 We recommend the Maxi-Cosi Nomad for its light weight and compact size (suitable from approx. 15 months to 4 years) Portable blackout blinds for the room, or even a stroller shade to help with daytime naps Clothing & Accessories: Weather-appropriate clothes, including wet bags for damp items Sleep sacks (bring one your child is used to, and adjust for warmer/cooler climates) Sun protection – sun hats, sunglasses, and lightweight layers Feeding: Bottles or sippy cups Enough formula or food for the trip (plus some spares) Bibs, burp cloths, and baby-safe detergent Changing, Hygiene & Health: Nappies and wipes (pack for a few days, then restock locally) Sunscreen and insect repellent Baby-safe medication, thermometer, and first aid basics Travel-sized toiletries and nappy cream Once you’ve nailed your list, save a copy for next time.
 A notes app on your phone works perfectly!
 Bon voyage and happy travels with your mini adventurers! ❤️

 Learn moreStroller Buying Guide: How to pick the right ride for Your Family